egarcialara/UTI_bacteria_interactions/README.md

 The repository has 2 main initial folders: `src` and `data`.
 It also includes additional folders that will contain the resulting tables (`created`) and figures (`figures`).

-The pipeline is coded in Python, whereas the figures are created in R.

 ### How to run it

 __To run the pipeline__, call `src/main/main.py`.